[This page is still under construction. Last updated 4/29/2025]

 Worksheets:

 The first rule of all intermolecular forces questions: Do not argue with the overlords.
 The AP question writers will often provide you with data and ask you to provide a possible explanation for a pattern in this data using what you have learned.
 Always be redundant and list the intermolecular forces for each molecule in the question.
-Be overly obvious, and clearly state which molecules have matching types of forces and which molecules have more forces and/or stronger forces.
+Be overly obvious, and clearly state which molecules have matching types of forces and which molecules have more types of forces and/or stronger forces.